 Automatic analysis window

 Automatic analysis window enables you to check your quotations against defined buy/sell rules.
-AmiBroker can produce report telling you if buy/sell signals occurred on given symbol in the specified period of time.
-It can also simulate trading, giving you an idea about performance of your system.
+AmiBroker can produce a report telling you if buy/sell signals occurred on a given symbol in the specified period of time.
+It can also simulate trading, giving you an idea about the performance of your system.

-Edit button opens up the AFL Formula Editor that allows you to edit currently selected formula.
+Edit button opens the AFL Formula Editor that allows you to edit currently selected formula.

-If you want to create new formula just open Formula Editor directly from Tools->Formula Editor menu, type the formula and press Analysis button in the Formula Editor toolbar.
+If you want to create a new formula, just open Formula Editor directly from Tools->Formula Editor menu, type the formula and press Analysis button in the Formula Editor toolbar.

-In order to make things work you should write two assignment statements (one for buy rule, second for the sell rule), for example:
+In order to make things work, you should write two assignment statements (one for the buy rule, the second for the sell rule), for example:

 buy = cross( macd(), 0 );